svlad-90/livelooping/md/looper-mux/looper-mux.md

 As of now Turnado is the one and only effect, which you can apply on top of the recorded data.
 Still, in many cases it might be enough, as it provides infinite possibilities to randomly change your sounds.

-The idea behind turnado is the following one:
+The idea behind the Turnado VST is the following one:
 - Turnado provides 24 different effects.
 - Out of those 24 effects you can select 8 active effects and fine-tune them.
 - Turnado has a "dictator" killing feature, which allows you to manipulate 8 active effects with one single fader.